By Nathan Honess

 MAKE PROTEIN SUPPLEMENTS WORK FOR YOU

-We can increase our protein intake through wholefood alone, but protein bars and shakes make it much easier – especially in our busy lives.
-Instead of your chocolate muffin elevenses, why not try a protein bar to bridge the gap, and if one of your meals is low in protein why not whizz up a shake to drink alongside it.
+We can increase our protein intake through whole food alone, but protein bars and shakes make it much easier – especially in our busy lives.
+Instead of your chocolate muffin, why not try a protein bar to bridge the gap?
+If one of your meals is low in protein, why not whizz up a shake to drink alongside it?

 TRACK YOUR PROTEIN

 Apps like MyFitnessPal are a Godsend for knowing how many calories you consume daily, alongside helping to get a handle on your macro split (carbs, fat, and protein intake).
 For those who haven’t tracked before, try inputting everything you eat and drink for two weeks.
-This will give you a good insight into the amount of protein you eat each day and whether you need to boost it.
+This will give you insight into how much protein you eat daily and whether you need to boost it.

 Consuming enough protein and following a consistent training plan is an effective method to achieving your fitness goals.
-Your diet and training plan work hand in hand, and once they’re in harmony the results will follow.
+Your diet and training plan work hand in hand, and the results will follow once they’re in harmony.
 When the protein’s high, so is your success.

-Nathan Honess has over fifteen-years’ experience helping people improve their health and wellbeing, with a large portfolio of clients in his work as a personal trainer.
+Nathan Honess has over fifteen years of experience helping people improve their health and wellbeing, with a large portfolio of clients in his work as a personal trainer.
 In 2020, Nathan released his first book, Body and Goal: Realise Your Fitness Potential.

 Inspired to up your health-game by increasing your protein consumption?
-Try these HIGH PROTEIN, LOW FAT RECIPES FROM MUSCLEFOOD.COM
+Try this HIGH PROTEIN, LOW FAT RECIPES FROM MUSCLEFOOD.COM